wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

   * Grab the beer.
   * Close the refrigerator door.
   * Bring the beer to you.
-* `SS` is a custom action node that will print a message to the console when it is ticked.
+* `SS` is a custom Action node that will print a message to the console when it is ticked.
-  Since this is a custom node, I had to write code to implement the behavior of the node.
+  Since this is a custom BT node, I had to write code to implement the behavior of the node.
   The code, along with how to build a package for it, will be covered in a later in the book.

 Here is the real, complete XML for the behavior tree that we'll use to see what happens when the root node is ticked: